NYHTC/applescript-fm-helper/README.md

 # applescript-fm-helper Overview
 applescript-fm-helper is applescript script designed for assisting with GUI scripting, with a focus on FileMaker.
-It is written again OSX 10.10.5 and works with FileMaker 12.
+It is written again 10.12.5 and is being updated for FileMaker 15.0.3 ~~OSX 10.10.5 and works with FileMaker 12~~.

 **NOTE:** It should work on newer versions of OS X as well newer versions of FileMaker, **but it is not officially supported.**